A Simple Linear Patch Revives Layer-Pruned Large Language Models: Method

 \paragraph{Memory-Efficient Offline Knowledge Distillation.}

-Knowledge distillation typically requires loading both the teacher model and the student model into GPU memory simultaneously, which poses a significant challenge for large language models due to the immense memory overhead involved.
-In contrast, initialized from Equation~\eqref{eq:linear_patch}, \textsc{LinearPatch} enables a memory-efficient offline distillation approach.
-By saving the input and output of the LLM, it eliminates the need to load the teacher model into memory and keep it offline during the distillation process.
+Conventional knowledge distillation requires loading both the teacher and student models into GPU memory, which is prohibitive for LLMs due to the extreme memory overhead.
+In contrast, building on Equation~\eqref{eq:linear_patch}, \textsc{LinearPatch} supports a memory-efficient offline distillation strategy.
+By storing only the inputs and outputs of the teacher model, we keep it offline during knowledge distillation.

-Specifically, given a tiny training corpus $\mathbf{X}\in\mathcal{T}$ (e.g., only 5,000 training samples), we collect the top-K output logits probability distribution $\mathbf{o}_{t}$ with their indices from the vocabulary of the original teacher model.
-Empirically we choose K as 100 and this saves 320 times memory in practice with the vocabulary size of 32K.
-We provide ablation analysis on K in Appendix \ref{apd-K}.
-Meanwhile, we also collect the top-K output logits probability distribution $\mathbf{o}_s$ from the student model (i.e., the pruned LLM), with the same indices of the vocabulary from the teacher model.
-Thus we minimize the Kullback-Leibler (KL) divergence~\citep{chen2024low} between the output distributions as

-Note that we remove the positive-definite constraint on the patch matrix $\mathbf{P}$ during the fine-tuning process to allow more flexibility.
-Meanwhile, we also freeze all the rest parameters throughout the training paradigm, which sufficiently reduces the memory consumption.
-The overall training process is thus lightweight, e.g., it can be finished on a single NVIDIA V100 GPU within 30 minutes LLaMA-2-7B.
-Apart from knowledge distillation with Kullback-Leibler divergence loss, we also tried to minimize the mean squared error (MSE) of the pruned layers following \citep{chen2024compressing}.
-However, the MSE empirically leads to over-fitting and thus brings sub-optimal solutions.
+Given a small training corpus $\mathbf{X}\in\mathcal{T}$ (e.g., 5,000 samples), we extract the top-$K$ output logits probability distribution $\mathbf{o}_{t}$ and their indices from the teacher's vocabulary.
+We set $K=100$ in practice, which reduces memory usage by $320\times$ compared to storing the full $32$K vocabulary.
+An ablation study on $K$ is provided in Appendix~\ref{apd-K}.

+Similarly, we collect the top-$K$ logits probability distribution $\mathbf{o}_{s}$ from the student model (the pruned LLM) using the same indices as the teacher.
+We then optimize the patch matrix $\mathbf{P}$ by minimizing the Kullback-Leibler (KL) divergence~\citep{chen2024low,chen2023adeq,chen2024hiq} between the two distributions:

+During fine-tuning, we remove the positive-definite constraint on $\mathbf{P}$ to allow greater flexibility, while freezing all other model parameters to minimize memory usage.
+The entire process is lightweight: for example, fine-tuning LLaMA-2-7B requires only 30 minutes on a single NVIDIA V100 GPU.

+We also experimented with minimizing the mean squared error (MSE) between the pruned and teacher layers following~\citep{chen2024compressing}, but found that MSE led to overfitting and consistently inferior results compared to KL-based logits distillation.